mrakgr/Trading-Journal/journal_2025.md

 Oh yes, I need to put in the orders to sell all my stocks too.

 It's Saturday, but I keep feeling like it's Sunday because I never take a day off on Friday and I did so this week.
 I have time.

+11:40am.
+The Tao Ceti ICF project can be considered dead now.
+Even if they hire somebody else to take my place, it's unlikely that he'll be able to fill the hole.
+My skills are pretty high, and you cannot tell if a dev is good by talking to him and reading his resume.
+Hiring is a gamble, and they got lucky with me.
+Once you start cutting profits short, the luck will run out eventually.